Mount Longonot National Park

 The Great Rift Valley Lodge and Golf Resort, located about 45 kilometers from the park (roughly an hour’s drive), sits majestically on the edge of the Great Rift Valley.
 This luxurious resort offers breathtaking panoramic views, well-appointed rooms, and an 18-hole golf course.

-With amenities including swimming pools and multiple dining options, the lodge provides a relaxing retreat.
+With amenities such as swimming pools and multiple dining options, the lodge offers a relaxing retreat.
 Its scenic location makes it a perfect choice for those who want to enjoy both the beauty of the Rift Valley and the adventure of hiking Mount Longonot.

 Crater Lake Tented Camp